return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

     Optional connector property with a hintthat device isn't a standard display, and the console/desktop, should not be displayed on it.

+panel_orientation_property
+    Optional connector property indicatinghow the lcd-panel is mounted inside the casing (e.g. normal or upside-down).

 preferred_depth
     preferred RBG pixel depth, used by fb helpers